-b.
-Land Classifications
+8.2 Land Classifications

 As described in detail in Chapter 5, the PDT strove to achieve balanced resource management in making the land classification decisions.
-The team took numerous factors and expressed public concerns into consideration, when determining land classification for the 2021 Millwood Lake Master Plan revision, which included but is not limited to: how lands were previously classified in 1974; what kind of development or non-development was taking place adjacent to USACE property; if there were existing shoreline use permits and what SMP zoning existed in the prior land classification; and what kinds of activities were taking place in those areas.
+The team took numerous factors and expressed public concerns into consideration, when determining land classification for the Millwood Lake Master Plan revision, which included but is not limited to: how lands were previously classified in 1974; what kind of development or non-development was taking place adjacent to USACE property; if there were existing shoreline use permits and what SMP zoning existed in the prior land classification; and what kinds of activities were taking place in those areas.

-Tables 8.1 and 8.2 provide overview information on what the land classifications were in the 1974 Master Plan and what changes took place to the new land classifications.
+Table 8-1 and Table 8-2 provide overview information on what the land and water surface classifications were in the 1974 Master Plan and the current land and water surface Classification acreages.